What my child learns

 These are the first two years of secondary school.

-In these years your child will learn english, maths, science, health and physical education, social sciences, and can choose from a range of options across the arts and technology.
+In these years your child will learn English, mathematics, science, health and physical education, social sciences, and can choose from a range of options across the arts and technology.
 Optional subjects may also include languages, economics and textiles.

 Schools and kura can vary in the optional subjects they offer so ask your child's teacher or dean or check the school or kura website for more information on the options they offer.